 Production on a single camera television comedy titled "Dad Dudes" began shortly after.
 Ryan plays a lead character, Ryan Hollis, who is a local high school athletic director that hysterically tries to navigate his career, wife, kids and friends.
 The sitcom also stars Jerrry Mathers (Leave it to Beaver) as Ryan's father, Joyce Giraud, Tracy Melchior, Todd Wilkerson and Bradley Dorsey.

 The Dad Dudes brand is also synonymous with a viral video and entertainment company that O'Quinn and his partners formed that produce high-quality comedy videos and entertainment.

 Broadstreet Publishing released "Parenting Rules!
 The Hilarious Handbook for Surviving Parenthood" by Ryan O'Quinn.

 Following a long-running tour as a comedian, Ryan wrote poignant and hilarious insight in a parenting book with real stories based on his own family.
 His everyman approach to comedy gives him a unique approach to say exactly what most people are thinking.
 If you've ever known a parent, been a parent, or had a parent...this book was written for you.

 The book was officially named an Amazon Best Seller in its first week for sale.
 In week 3 of release it was a #1 Best Seller in a number of categories including Parenting, Relationships, Parenting Humor, Family and Humor.
 It was also optioned for a half-hour sitcom.
 Ryan's latest book "Marriage Rules!
-The Hilarious Handbook for Surviving Marriage" was released in December 2015.
+The Hilarious Handbook for Surviving Marriage" is also available at retailers nationwide.

 Thanks for visiting!
 Click social media links & check back often for updates.